garystafford/RestaurantAngularDemo/README.md

-# Restaurant Angular 4 Demo
+# Angular 4 Restaurant App Demo

 Angular 4 web application, developed for the following post, [Developing Applications for the Cloud with Azure App Services and MongoDB Atlas](https://wp.me/p1RD28-5ij).
 Application is designed to be deployed as Azure API Apps, backed by MongoDB Atlas.